 -The last three months of compost sales have been lower than the last three (3) years.
 Please note on the report that the large blue bar in May was a result of one (1) individual purchasing 700 yards of compost, so the number is skewed.

--The company handling the Methane operation split and the same people who were handling the methane operation are still working but under a different company name.
+-The company handling the methane operation split and the same people who were handling the methane operation are still working but under a different company name.
 The new company is anxious to work with the new phase when open.

 -The new phase will be opening within the next six (6) months.
 All reports have been submitted to EPD and ACC is waiting on a site visit for approval.
 All construction equipment has been removed from site.